hackclub/kicad-wakatime/README.md

 On all platforms:
 1. Download the latest release of kicad-wakatime from the releases section.
 2. Enable the KiCAD API in KiCAD 8.99.
 (Settings -> Plugins -> Enable KiCAD API)
+3. Enable the KiCAD Auto-save KiCAD 8.99.
+(Settings -> Commons -> Autosave (1min))
-3. Open kicad-wakatime and fill out the settings.
+4. Open kicad-wakatime and fill out the settings.
-4. Start designing!
+5. Start designing!

 ## Downloading KiCAD 8.99